visualbis/VV-Docs/docs/admin-guide/admin-functions/integrate-bihub-platform-msad/synch.md

     </Zoom>
   </div>

-  *Screenshot: User Manager with Authentication Filtering*
+  *User Manager with Authentication Filtering*

   The user details such as Instance Name, Username and Environment can also be seen by just clicking on the username (see Figure below).